Aro1914/AroTable/README.md

 ### The **dropNegatives()** Method

-The **dropNegatives()** method removes all negative integers from the AroTable.
+The **dropNegatives()** method removes all negative numbers from the AroTable.
 Returns true if successful, returns false if not:

 ```js
 const aroTable = new AroTable(-5,-4,-3,'-2',-1,'0',1,2,'3',4,5);